mquinodo/AutoMap/README.md

 ```
 bash AutoMap_v1.0.sh --vcf VCF_file --out output_directory --genome [hg19|hg38] [other options]
 ```
+The approximate computation time per sample is 30 seconds for exome and few minutes for genome sequencing data.

 ### AutoMap for multiple individuals
 The same script AutoMap_v1.0.sh can be used to compute ROHs for a list of individuals.
 VCFs files must be specified in --vcf option separated with commas.